ncatlab/nlab-content/pages/4/3/9/1/1934/content.md

 ## References

-Some aspects of an axiomatic characterization of petit vs. gros toposes is in
+The suggestion that a notion of _gros topos_ is needed apparently goes back to some remarks in _[[Pursuing Stacks]]_ and in more explicit fashion to

+* [[Bill Lawvere]], _Categories of spaces may not be generalized spaces, as exemplified by directed graphs_ , preprint, State University of New York at Buffalo, (1986)

+Ever since then Lawvere has been suggesting and refining axioms that would characterize gros toposes.
+The currently most recent incarnation of this axiom system is that for a [[cohesive topos]], discussed in

 * [[Bill Lawvere]], _Axiomatic cohesion_ Theory and Applications of Categories, Vol. 19, No. 3, 2007, pp. 41&#8211;49. ([pdf](http://www.tac.mta.ca/tac/volumes/19/3/19-03.pdf))

-A definition of gros vs petit toposes and remarks on applications in [[Galois theory]] is in
+Another definition of gros vs petit toposes and remarks on applications in [[Galois theory]] is in

 * Nick Duncan, _Gros and petit toposes_ ([pdf](http://www.cheng.staff.shef.ac.uk/pssl88/pssl88-duncan.pdf))